ptiede/VIDA.jl/docs/src/api/function_index.md

 ## Extractor

-This defines the interface to the optimizers that can find the optimal filter for a given image.
+This defines the interface to the optimizers that can find the optimal template for a given image.

 ```@docs
 Optimizer